For any teacher, the importance of extracurriculars for high school students is probably already well-known.

 If your inspiration is running dry, we’ve got a full list of extracurricular activities that just might be the perfect fit for your students.
 As mentioned above, there isn’t a requirement for every club on this list to be ready and waiting to go for your students.
 For some high schoolers, their passion can drive them to create their own clubs – providing invaluable skills along the way.
 Read on for some inspiration to get you and your students started:

 For students that are more academic-minded, activities, clubs, and teams that further their knowledge are vital.
-Whether it’s adding a competitive edge or simply fulfilling a keen interest in a specific subject, academic extracurriculars are especially valuable for students considering going into the sciences or more academic disciplines at college or for their future careers.
+Whether adding a competitive edge or simply fulfilling a keen interest in a specific subject, academic extracurriculars are especially valuable for students considering going into the sciences or more academic disciplines at college or for their future careers.